Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

 Wave dropping is a method of dropping that optimizes your speed and your distance most effectively.
 While you drop downward, you accelerate in speed, but move less horizontal distance.
 However, when you shift to move more horizontal, your speed will decelerate.
 The premise of wave dropping is that you actually accelerate faster while dropping downwards than you decelerate when you aim horizontal.

 By alternating between dropping downward and aiming horizontally toward your target, you can pick up speed, and then lose it slowly, allowing you to keep a high speed while traveling a fairly far distance.
 You'll end up dropping in a wave-like fashion, hence the name wave dropping.

 The rule of thumb for wave dropping is to aim to maintain 140 kph.
 Your speed is visible on your hud on the center-left part of your screen.
 Distance to the ground is visible on the right.
 You can maintain 140 kph and still make it a fairly long distance.
 However, you can optimize wave dropping around whatever speed is necessary given the distance to your intended drop.
-If it's close, you might want to wave around 145k ph, if it is further away you may need to drop to 130 kph.
+If it's close, you might want to wave around 145 kph.
+If it is further away, you may need to drop to 130 kph.

 Loot Tiers & Picking a Good Drop

 Loot quality functions slightly different in Apex Legends.
 Rather than having low, medium, or high quality loot, each area on the map instead is chance driven.
-A high quality loot area is mostly likely, roughly 90% or so, to have high quality loot.
-Whereas a low quality area will be less likely to have high quality loot, but still could.
+A high quality loot area is likely, roughly 90% or so, to have high quality loot.
+A low quality area will be less likely to have high quality loot, but still could.
 This helps keep the game dynamic and hard to predict, but not so much as to be completely random.

 Refer to the chart below for a better sense of where you can drop.
 Many high tier locations are near the edges of the map.